 Choose where to register your company

 Your business location is important because it can affect taxes, legal requirements, and revenue.
-Most people will register their business in the state where they live, but if you are planning to expand, you might consider looking elsewhere, as some states offer real advantages when it comes to daycare.
+Most people will register their business in the state where they live, but if you are planning to expand, you might consider looking elsewhere, as some states could offer real advantages when it comes to daycare centers.

 Choose your business structure

 Business entities come in several varieties, each with its pros and cons.
-The legal structure you choose for your barbershop will shape your taxes, personal liability, and business registration requirements, so choose wisely.
+The legal structure you choose for your daycare business will shape your taxes, personal liability, and business registration requirements, so choose wisely.

 The final step before you’re able to pay taxes is getting an Employer Identification Number, or EIN.
 You can file for your EIN online or by mail or fax: visit the IRS website to learn more.
 Keep in mind, if you’ve chosen to be a sole proprietorship you can simply use your social security number as your EIN.